awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/spot_inturruption_handling.md

 In the second method, the application listens to the **SIGTERM** signal.
 The ECS container agent calls the StopTask API to stop all the tasks running on the Spot Instance.

 When StopTask is called on a task, the equivalent of docker stop issued to the containers running in the task.
-This results in a **SIGTERM** value, and a default 30-second timeout, after which the SIGKILL value sent, and the containers forcibly stopped.
-If the container handles the **SIGTERM** value gracefully and exits within 30 seconds from receiving it, no SIGKILL value sent.
-Note that we have configured this time timeout value to 120 sec in the EC2 Launch template to allow the applications to take advantage of full 2 min if required, before the EC2 spot instance termination.
+This results in a **SIGTERM** value, and a default 30-second timeout, after which the **SIGKILL** value is sent, and the containers forcibly stopped.
+If the container handles the **SIGTERM** value gracefully and exits within 30 seconds from receiving it, no **SIGKILL** value is sent.
+Note that we have configured this time timeout value to 120 sec in the EC2 Launch template to allow the applications to take advantage of the full 2 minutes if required, before the EC2 spot instance termination.

 ```python
 class Ec2SpotInterruptionHandler: